How to Pick the Best Food for Your Adult Cat in 2025

 Types of Prescription Diets

-• Other Conditions:Prescription diets are also available for other conditions, such as liver support, managing liver disease (hepatic diets), and addressing general stress (feline calm diets).
+Other diets include liver support, which manages liver disease (hepatic diets), and addresses general stress (feline calm diets).

 Transitioning to New Cat Food Safely

-• What to do if your cat refuses new food
+What do you do if your cat refuses to eat the new food?

 Common Cat Food Mistakes to Be Aware Of

-It is best to calculate your cat’s caloric intake per day and match it to the chosen food in order to avoid weight gain and worst-case health concerns from long term weight gain
+Overfeeding and Portion Control: It is best to calculate your cat’s caloric intake or measurements of food (per brand product) per day and match it to the chosen food in order to avoid weight gain and worst-case health concerns from long term weight gain.

-This is not recommended as dog food can process more carbohydrates there for protein content may not be as high as it needs to be for cats.
-This can cause malnutrition and upset stomach
+Feeding Dog Food to Cats: This is not recommended as dog food can process more carbohydrates there for protein content may not be as high as it needs to be for cats.
+This can cause malnutrition and upset stomach.

-Do not ignore expiration dates and storage requirements.
-This is important for your kitty’s health
+Ignoring Expiration Dates and Storage: Do not ignore expiration dates and storage requirements.
+This is important for your kitty’s health (and your health if you are handling raw food).

-You are more than welcome to do this because I understand not everyone can afford the more expensive options, just keep in mind the risks.
+Choosing Food Based Solely on Price: You are more than welcome to do this because I understand not everyone can afford the more expensive options, just keep in mind the risks.
 Just like picking your food at the grocery store.
+Be sure to at least do your research to make sure the food meets the minimum requirements for AFFCO

 Selecting the perfect adult cat food doesn’t have to be rocket science!
 Remember, the best food for your feline friend combines high-quality ingredients, meets AAFCO standards, and suits your cat’s individual lifestyle and preferences.
 Start by prioritizing real animal protein, avoiding harmful fillers, and considering whether wet, dry, or combination feeding works best for your household.
 Don’t forget to transition gradually and monitor your cat’s response to any dietary changes.
 Your veterinarian is always your best resource for personalized nutrition advice, especially if your cat has specific health concerns.
 Take action today by examining your current cat food label using the tips in this guide – your kitty’s health and happiness are worth the effort!